A standard eye exam is a series of tests done to check your vision and the health of your eyes.

 - See the front parts of the eye (eyelids, cornea, conjunctiva, sclera, and iris)

-- Check for glaucoma using a method called tonometry
+- Check for increased pressure in the eye (glaucoma) using a method called tonometry

 How to Prepare for the Test